COVID-19 Nosocomial Review Group

 - Maintain close engagement with SAGE and their nosocomial sub-group, as well as the UK-wide Infection Prevention and Control (IPC) guidance cells.

-- The focus of this group will be on nosocomial (hospital associated) infection and transmission, however it will maintain close engagement with colleagues in SG, NSS ARHAI service and Public Health Scotland leading on reducing transmission of COVID-19 in community care settings to ensure findings are shared and that policy recommendations are developed with system considerations and collaboratively.
+- The focus of this group will be on nosocomial (hospital associated) infection and transmission, however it will maintain close engagement with colleagues in the Scottish Government, National ARHAI Scotland and Public Health Scotland to ensure findings are shared and that policy recommendations are developed with system considerations and collaboratively.

-The recommendations from the COVID-19 Nosocomial Review Group in Scotland will largely be taken forward by the National ARHAI Unit within NSS, the HCAI/AMR Policy Unit within the Scottish Government will work closely with the group to progress policy development and implementation, as well as providing secretariat support.
+The recommendations from the COVID-19 Nosocomial Review Group in Scotland will largely be taken forward by National ARHAI Scotland within NSS.
+The HCAI/AMR Policy Unit within the Scottish Government will work closely with the group to progress policy development and implementation, as well as providing secretariat support.

 The existing identified evidence gaps and the recommendations are outlined in the Terms of Reference.